How Napoleon lost his grip on Europe and was finally defeated

 Frustrated with Napoleon, Austria also declared war.

 With most of Europe now against him, Napoleon’s forces were in danger.
-When the French army met the combined forces of the Sixth Coalition at the Battle of Leipzig on the 16-19th October 1813, the Grand Army was overwhelming defeated.
+When the French army met the combined forces of the Sixth Coalition at the Battle of Leipzig on the 16-19th October 1813, the Grand Armée was overwhelmingly defeated.

 By January 1814, France was surrounded.
 The coalition forces announced that if the French people surrendered Napoleon, the country of France would not be occupied.

-The coalition forces arrived at Paris on the 30th of March 1814, Napoleon retreated east.
+The coalition forces arrived at Paris on the 30th of March 1814, and Napoleon retreated east.

-The French government, in the absent of Napoleon, signed a peace deal.
-They announced that Napoleon was no longer emperor and, realising he had nowhere to turn, Napoleon abdicated on the 6th of April.
+The French government, in the absence of Napoleon, signed a peace deal.
+They announced that Napoleon was no longer emperor and, realising he had nowhere to turn, Napoleon finally abdicated on the 6th of April.

 As part of the Treaty of Fontainebleau, the coalition forces ordered that Napoleon be sent away to exile on the island Elba, just off the western coast of Italy, where he arrived on the 4th of May 1814.